Top 8 things to do in Cambridgeshire

 Here’s what you can do on your visit to this beautiful place:

-Those living at our Miller’s Place development in Soham also find themselves in the enviable position of being just six miles from the gardens.
+Those living at our Miller’s Gate development in Soham also find themselves in the enviable position of being just six miles from the gardens.

 The Imperial War Museum In Duxford